pthom/multiplicative-persistence/Readme.md

-# Sandox around multiplicative persistence
+# Sandbox around multiplicative persistence

 This is a toy project inspired by the numberphile video "[What's special about 277777788888899?](https://www.youtube.com/watch?v=Wim9WJeDTHQ)".